 1. The Beach

-The first thing to see in San Vito Lo Capo is the beautiful beach because of its crystal clear water, clean sand, lifeguards for safety and a stone’s throw ice cream shops, place for a drink and restaurants.
+The first thing to see here is the beautiful sandy beach of San Vito Lo Capo because of its crystal clear water, clean sand, lifeguards for safety and a stone’s throw ice cream shops, place for a drink and restaurants.
 The beach is a suitable place for those who want to get away from the routine.

 From Hotel Piccolo Mondo you can reach it in a moment, on foot, without having to take a car, taxi or bus.

 The beach of San Vito Lo Capo is wonderful even out of season: you swim here from April to October!